 If you don't want to encounter the risk of data loss, you'd better not restore your iPhone directly when you find that the device is stuck in Recovery Mode.
 The first method that you should pick up is to force restart the device.
 In most cases, this easy-to-use method can simply get iPhone out of Recovery Mode.

 Still cannot get iPhone out of Recovery Mode after forcing restart the device?
-Then give FoneGeek iOS System Recovery a try to fix this issue.
+Then give FoneGeek iOS System Recovery a try.
 Why this program is recommended?
 Here are the reasons:

 Please download the trial version of FoneGeek iOS System Recovery on your computer first and then refer to the steps below:

 Step 1.
-After installing and running the software on PC, choose the option of "Standard Mode".
+After installing and running the software on PC, choose the option of "Enter/Exit Recovery Mode".

 Step 2.
-Connect your iPhone to the computer and click on "Next", the program will detect your device automatically, then click on "Download" to download the firmware package.
+Connect your iPhone to the computer and click on "Next".

 Step 3.
-Once the firmware is downloaded, click on "Fix Now".
+Click on "Exit Recovery Mode" button.
 Keep the device connected with the computer during the repair progress, and then the iPhone will exit out of recovery mode.

 Here is another way you can use to get your iPhone out of recovery mode: using iTunes.
 You should also know that your iPhone will be restored to factory settings after using this method.
 In other words, your iPhone will be formatted and the device will be set to factory default.